 METRO TOKYO MAP, TICKETS AND HELP GETTING AROUND IN TOKYO, JAPAN

 Well, let’s start with the good news.
 In Tokyo, most signs are in English and if you’re at one of the smaller stations, or venture a bit out of the city, there is always a station attendant to help you out, I’ve found.

-Sure, I broke some gates trying to insert my old museum and ZOO-monorail tickets (oops), or only figured out which stop I actually was when I already passed my destination about 7 stops ago (oops again), but in the end, I usually managed to get from A to B without making too much of a fool of myself.
+Sure, I broke some gates trying to insert my ZOO-monorail ticket instead of my actual metro ticket (whoopsie) and only figured out which stop I actually was when I already passed my destination about 7 stops ago (double whoopsie), but in the end I usually managed to get from A to B without making too much of a fool of myself.

 I read on Wikipedia that Tokyo has the most extensive urban railway network of the world.
 Over 40 million passengers whiz around the city, using all of the 882 interconnected rail stations.
 ‘Only’ 282 of them are subway stations, so let’s just stick to them for this post, to narrow it down a bit.

 The first thing to know about the subway in Tokyo, is that the lines (about 120 of them) are run by 30 different operators, producing their own maps with their own colour- and letter coding.
 This makes things a bit confusing, because for some of them you will also need different tickets, even though the trains share the same platforms often.

 The only Government-run lines are the Toei Subway (4 lines) and Tokyo Metro (9 lines), which are the lines you will probably use the most anyway, so there is that at least.

 Another line that you’ll perhaps use is the JR East (‘East Japan Railway Company’), which operates throughout the Greater Tokyo area as well.
 In this post, we’ll cover these three, to keep it simple(ish).